Vyral/bryn-brutosky-recruiting/_posts/2019-06-27-agent-spotlight-greg-connell.md

 Greg and his wife love community-building and want to make Greenville a better home for everybody.
 They want to invest in the community, invest in young people, and continue to grow and serve people well in this huge transition of life.&nbsp;

-If you have any questions for us in the meantime or want to learn more about how you can get your career on a similar path to Greg's, don't hestitate to give us a call or send us an email.
+If you have any questions for us in the meantime or want to learn more about how you can get your career on a similar path to Greg's, don't hesitate to give us a call or send us an email.
 We look forward to hearing from you.&nbsp;

 {% include pullquote.html %}